Visit a Manatee Rehabilitation Center

 As of our visit in February 2015, they had 3 manatees at the Center — 2 young Caribbean manatees and an adult Florida manatee (Guacara).
 Their residents change as rehabilitated manatees are released back to the ocean and new ones arrive at the Center.

 Except Guacara, who was rescued from Florida, where he was badly hurt by a motorboat.
-But Guacara was too badly injured and needs to remain at the center indefinitely.
+But Guacara was too badly injured and would not survive in the wild.
 I guess he is their official mascot!
+UPDATE 3/24- Sadly, Guacara has died after 14 years of living at the Center.

 The famous Moises and Tuque (both of whom still seen in the waters around Puerto Rico) are some of their rehabilitated success stories.